 Step 4 – Paint a light coat over the entire surface

 For this step, you don’t need a heavy coat.
-I attempt to paint in the direction of the wood grain, but it’s not absolutely necessary.
+I attempt to paint in the direction of the wood grain, but it’s optional.

-It is so easy to use chalk paint for many projects because it’s very forgiving and dries really fast.
+It is so easy to use chalk paint for many projects because it’s forgiving and dries fast.

 I like to use the Annie Sloan Paint brush for ease of application, especially for larger projects.